 Fox Family Heating and Air Begins Air Conditioning Tune-up Season in Sacramento

-Well the weather has spoken.
-It is February 12th as I write this and we are in a stretch of 72-degree days.
-The weather in Sacramento is usually pretty predictable, but this year in February no one needs assistance with their heating systems.
-It’s actually a great time to start thinking about your Air Conditioner and get the old AC Tune-up again this year.
+Well, the weather has spoken.
+As I write this and we are in a stretch of 72-degree days.
+The weather in Sacramento is usually pretty predictable, but this year in February no one needed assistance with their heating systems.
+February is actually a great time to start thinking about your air conditioner tune-up.

-Fox Family Heating, Air Conditioning and Solar offers AC Tune-ups unlike the others in town.
+Fox Family Heating and Air offers AC tune-ups unlike the others in town.
 We have a piece of paper that lists everything we will be checking on this visit.

 We also check insulation levels out in the attic because it’s your air conditioner’s best friend when it comes to saving energy.
 We are looking for R-38 levels of insulation since that is the code standard set by cities and counties in the area.
 If you are not even close to those levels, we’ll notify you when we come back down.

-Here is a list of components we check on the air handler during the AC Tune-up.
-We clean and check all of these items (except the blower assembly and the evaporator coil, additional charges apply on these two items just because a good amount of labor is involved in cleaning them) so your system can run as efficiently as possible.
+Here is a list of components we check on the air handler during the AC tune-up.
+We clean and check all of these items (except the blower assembly and the evaporator coil.
+Additional charges apply on these two items just because a good amount of labor is involved in cleaning them).
+This ensures your system can run as efficiently as possible.
 Clean = Good!